btbytes/old_btbytes.github.io/2020-05-19-1-shell-safe-api-key-password-generator.md

 Arguments:
     -l --length length of the API key to be generated.
 Default is 32.
-    -s --source a string of characters to use
+    -s --source a string of characters to use.
+    -c --clickable make the string clickable.

 Revision:
     2020-05-19: Initial revision